 Anyone who has roosters knows that they will crow at night too!
 Why is that?

-No-one knows for sure but likely reasons are hearing something outside the coop and so alerting everyone to possible danger nearby.
+No one knows for sure, but likely reasons are hearing something outside the coop and alerting everyone to possible danger nearby.

-Another theory is that perhaps a car headlight or other strong light beam disturbed them and they are alerting everyone of something unusual happening.
+Another theory is that perhaps a car headlight or other strong light beam disturbed them, alerting everyone of something unusual.

 Some roosters will crow at certain noises such as a car or tractor starting up – they could perhaps be issuing a warning to the potential rival (car/tractor) to keep away from their area.